ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![Colorful trees in autumn atmosphere](/assets/images/IMG_9558.jpg)

 The colorful leaves created a beautiful autumn atmosphere.
-We had left the summerly area of Sweden.

 Although it was quite cold when we reached Torneträsk, most of the trees around the lake were still green.

 ![Green trees around Torneträsk](/assets/images/IMG_9589.jpg)

-Nevertheless, a few leaves were already announcing the Autumn.
+However, a few leaves were already announcing the autumn.

 ![Red leaves near Torneträsk](/assets/images/IMG_9636.jpg)

 ## Settling at Torneträsk

-There was less infrastructure around Torneträsk than in the woods where we stayed the previous days.
+There was less infrastructure around lake Torneträsk than in the woods where we stayed the previous days.
 The only accessible dirt roads leading to the lakeshore usually ended at groups of little fisher houses.

 ![Van parked between tiny fisher houses](/assets/images/IMG_9623.jpg)